SubhasreePasupathi/LER_Segmentation/README.md

 1.The configuration for training reported in the paper are made available as yaml files.
 Replace those files in the path "paddleseg_root/configs/pp_liteseg" with the ones in this repo.

 2. The semantic weights are basically implemented in the loss function (OhEM Cross Entropy loss) in the path "padddleseg_root/paddleseg/models/losses/ohem_cross_entropy_loss.py".
 Replce the original file with the one made available in this repo for implementing semantic weights for LER segmentation.
+Line numbers 96 to 116 may be suitably modified to either perform plain (no semantic weights) training or the semantic weights-based training.
+By defauly the code has semantic weights set to (1, 2, 3).

 3. Change the dataset path to the location where the LER dataset is made available